Edgeberry/Edgeberry-Device-Hub/README.md

 **A self-hostable device management service for Edgeberry devices.**

-**Edgeberry Fleet Hub** acts as the central coordination layer in the Edgeberry ecosystem.
+**Edgeberry Device Hub** acts as the central coordination layer in the Edgeberry ecosystem.
 It provides a structured way to onboard, monitor, and interact with your fleet of Edgeberry devices - serving as the interface between physical devices and their digital presence.

 It’s designed to be lightweight, transparent, and fully under your control.